 Framed versus frameless shower doors.

 If you are buying a glass shower door for the first time or replacing an old unit, one of the most important choices you’ll make is between frameless and framed design.
 While many of us grew up with framed or semi-frameless doors, fully frameless shower door construction has been the most popular option for some time now.
-However, Crittall style glass – which includes lots of framing – has gained traction with homeowners and designers alike..
+However, Grid style glass – which includes lots of framing – has gained traction with homeowners and designers alike..
 The best style for your bathroom depends on various factors, including bathroom style, budget, and desired door type.
 We will delve into the pros and cons of each choice to help you make an informed decision that you’ll be happy with for the life of the door.

 1. What makes a shower door or enclosure frameless?